top of page

 Pre-course Learning

 We realise that participants will have a range of experience levels and come from different backgrounds.
 To ensure we maximise our learning during the actual course, there will be an online learning component to be completed before attending the course.
-We find it important to have all participants on the same page regarding terminology and basic concepts around the course segments to maximize our time focusing on practical training and theory, best done when together.
+We find it important to have all participants on the same page regarding terminology and basic concepts around the course segments to maximise our time focusing on practical training and theory, best done when together.
 Expect to receive this material a month out from the course start.
 Please note that this is a mandatory component that must be completed before the course starts.
 The EGA can not issue your training certificate without completion.

 Group Dynamics